 The Reach Free School Trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the Reach Free School Trust.
+The charitable company's memorandum and articles of association are the primary governing documents of the trust.
 The trustees of Reach Free School Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as The Reach Free School Trust.